Skip to main content

 1. Context: static information like user id, db connections, or other dependencies for an agent invocation

-You can access the runtime information within tools, prompt, and pre and post model hooks.
+You can access the runtime information within tools and middleware.

 Access